KxSystems/ml/README.md

 CFLAGS=$(pkg-config --cflags hunspell) LDFLAGS=$(pkg-config --libs hunspell) pip install hunspell==0.5.0
 ```

-At the moment we do not support spacy_hunspell installation for windows
+At the moment spacy_hunspell does not support installation for windows.
+More information can be found at https://github.com/tokestermw/spacy_hunspell

 ## Installation
 Run tests with